richard-eipi/Grade12-Capstone-Project/README.md

 Images, soundtracks, and inspiration taken from https://seer.61.com.

 It's sphagetti code with dirty architecture, poor convention, and almost no comments.
 I consider it a miracle that it actually runs, and I believe that this stinky game has great potentials to become a masterpiece.
-I'm looking forward to remaking it in the future.
+Maybe some day in the future...